kreativan/FrontEndTools/README.md

 </head>
 ```

-If you only need to compile uikit, and do rest manually, you cna use `uikit_compile()` method:
+If you only need to compile uikit, and do the rest manually, you can use `uikit_compile()` method:
 ```php
 // Get the module instance
 $FrontEndTools = $modules->get("FrontEndTools");